Gil Ofarim: Personal life

 In 2007, a newly identified species of moth from the Amata genus and found in Mount Hermon in the Golan Heights was named Amata gil after him.

-On 15 December 2014 Gil married his longtime girlfriend Verena Brock.
+On 15 December 2014, Gil married his longtime girlfriend Verena Brock.
 On 6 March 2015 the couple welcomed their first child, a son Leonard (Leo) Dean Ofarim.
 On 30 January 2017 the couple welcomed their second child, a daughter Anouk Marie Ofarim.

 The couple separated, giving Gil full custody of the children.
 However the exact date and year of this is still not exact.
 Gil Ofarim has kindly asked that all press and media leave him and Verena Brock alone during this difficult time.

 Star of David libel case

-In October 2021, Ofarim attracted international attention through a video he posted on Instagram and titled “Antisemitismus in Deutschland 2021”, in which he spoke about experiencing pain and embarrassment from antisemitic treatment while checking in at the Leipzig Westin hotel.
+In October 2021, Ofarim attracted international attention through a video he posted on Instagram and titled “Antisemitismus in Deutschland 2021” (Antisemitism in Germany 2021), in which he spoke about experiencing pain and embarrassment from antisemitic treatment while checking in at the Leipzig Westin hotel.
 Ofarim said that he was told to put away his Star of David pendant by a manager, otherwise they would not check him in.
 His Instagram video was shared widely, also by the American Jewish Congress, which then started an online petition calling the hotel owner, Marriott, to apologize and educate its employees about antisemitism.
-On October 5th, about 600 people congregated in front of the hotel to protest antisemitism.
+On October 5, about 600 people congregated in front of the hotel to protest antisemitism.

 Later, the statements by Ofarim were contradicted by two hotel employees and three guests, and according to closed-circuit television recordings, Ofarim did not wear a visible neck chain during the time in question.
 Confronted with the footage, Ofarim then explained that the exclamation came from behind, and that it was not about the star or the chain, but “about something far bigger.” as he told he was recognized as he appeared in television.
 Ofarim claimed the hotel did not release the whole footage.
 Five witnesses furthermore mentioned during a police investigation that Ofarim had used swearwords against the hotel while in the lobby, threatening staff to "post an Instagram video that will go viral".
 Ofarim did not respond to an inquiry made by Die Zeit investigating whether Ofarim blackmailed the employee.

 In March 2022, the German Public Prosecutor's Office discontinued proceedings against the hotel employee and brought charges against Ofarim for libel and false suspicion.

+On November 28, 2023, on the 6th day of the trial, Ofarim confessed that he had made up the two year lasting allegations against the hotel employee and apologized to the hotel manager, who accepted Ofarim's apology.
+The proceedings against Ofarim were discontinued on the condition that he pay an amount of 5,000 euros (a total of 10,000 euros) each to the Jewish Community of Leipzig and the memorial and educational center - House of the Wannsee Conference.
+The court justified the discontinuation of the proceedings by explaining that the hotel manager had been vindicated more effectively by Ofarim's apology than would have been possible through a verdict.